In a fast-paced, digital world, the study of rare books offers students a chance to

 --Dr. Carola Mattord, Scholarship Co-Founder

-The purpose of the Mattord Family Scholarship for the Bentley Rare Book Museum is to provide financial support to an undergraduate student attending Kennesaw State
+The purpose of the Mattord Family Scholarship for the Rare Book Museum is to provide financial support to an undergraduate student attending Kennesaw State

 Student Eligibility: